amzon-ex/online-cv/README.md

 - Shifted "Skills" section to sidebar and styled it differently
 - Upgraded to FontAwesome v6.2.0
 - Added step progressbars to skills section
+- Added an option to include pre-prints of publications

 **TO-DO**: Add subsections to workshops, remove redundant code